-Linear is the most basic of the flame fractal variations.
-It is the identity mapping; it maps the plane to itself.
-When used by itself with a value of 1, it is just passes x and y unchanged from the input to the output.
+Linear and linear3D are the most basic of the flame fractal variations, performing the identity mapping (passing the input point to the output point).
 This is the reason linear or linear3D is the default variation for flame fractal programs.
 (Using no variations at all passes nothing to the output, effectively mapping the plane to a single point, the origin.)
-If the value is something other than 1, the plane is scaled by that amount (the same as scaling the affine transform).
+Linear is the 2D version and linear3D is the 3D version.

 When combined with other variations in a transform, linear and linear3D add the scaled values of x, y, and z to the output along with the other variations.
 The result is dependent on the other variations and the relative amounts of each.

 In JWildfire, setting Preserve Z makes all variations map z; in this case, linear and linear3D behave the same.